simondhalliday/simondhalliday.github.io/_posts/2020-03-10-online_teaching_covid19.md

   - Do encourage your students to download the Slack app to their laptops and their phones given how important communication will be when classes go online.
+  - [Piazza](https://piazza.com/) is an alternative to Slack.
+I've used Piazza a lot in the past few years.
+It's an online forum where instructors and students can post questions/information.
+Crucially, students have three modes in which they can post: 1) anonymous to everyone; 2) anonymous to fellow students, but their name revealed to the professor; and 3) public to everyone.
+I found Piazza really useful when I used it, but ultimately wanted something more dynamic and chatty and so I switched to Slack.
+Each has it's benefits and costs \(I wish there were a way my students could post anonymously to Slack, for example\).

 ### Social Annotation